mkner/basic-pid/docs/examples.rst

 The WheelVelocity object itself is derived from a base class that runs as a I/O process.
 This type of process has a buffer and buffering capabilities built in.
 It also calls a handler function at a time interval that can be set and changed.
 The handler function is where the PID controller is used.
+It is running in **Iterate Mode** so the timestep integrations are handled in sync with the time interval used to call the handler function.

 .. code-block:: python